IITDBGroup/ProvenanceWeek2021/cfp.md

 Papers must be:
 + not published or under review elsewhere
 + no longer than 8 pages (excluding references and appendix) following USENIX format.
   - Submitting shorter papers is not discouraged.
 Specifically, papers presenting visionary or preliminary ideas often tend to be shorter than the page limit.
-Please clearly prefix your paper title with "vision" when appropriate.
   - At submission clearly indicate in the paper's title if it should be reviewed as **"research"** or **"application"**.
 This should be removed in the camera-ready version.
   - Further, TaPP is a workshop primarily focused on the presentation of early-stage research papers.
 If the page limit would preclude a future full-length publication (e.g. to VLDB), please, feel free to submit a shorter paper.
 You may want to add the following mention at the end of your abstract "**We limited the paper to 4 pages as to allow a future full-length publication**".
 This will be taken into account by the reviewers.
 This mention should be removed in the camera-ready version.
   - Please, note that the appendix may contain additional material as appropriate (e.g. extended proof, full evaluation break down), but it should not be essential to the comprehension of the paper.